Merkoba/Hue/README.md

 "redis_max_link_age"
 >How old link data has to be to be fetched again.

+"link_fetch_timeout"
+>Maximum time to get a response when fetching link data.

 "synth_max_recent_users"
 >How many users fit in to the title of recent synth users when hovering the synth's volume icon.